gautha91/social-cafe/README.md

 # Social Cafe App

-Sample app for social cafe
+Social Cafe sample that enables users to tell their friends what beverage they're currently enjoying, by posting it to their Timeline via Open Graph.

-Authors: Christine Abernathy (caabernathy), Dhiren Patel , Vikas Gupta (vksgupta)
+Authors: Christine Abernathy (caabernathy), Dhiren Patel, Vikas Gupta (vksgupta)

 ## Installing